DevScholar/c-for-js-devs/src/language/custom-types/structs.md

 # Structures (`struct`)

 In JavaScript, there is no direct concept of a structure, but you can use objects to model similar structures.
-Structures in Rust:
+Structures in C:

 - In C, `struct` simply defines the data/fields.
-In C, a similar concept to rust's impl is to use struct and function to achieve similar functionality.
-In C, you can encapsulate data by defining structs and manipulating that data with functions, which is similar to impl in rust.
+Developers can encapsulate data by defining structs and manipulating that data with functions, which is similar to impl in rust.

 - They cannot be sub-classed.